 The Amphitheater is also home to a few of the most iconic viewpoints in the park.
 The most famous of these is Bryce Point, one of the area’s most scenic vistas.
 Bryce Point is at the southernmost part of the Amphitheater, just a few miles past the visitor center, and is known for its spectacular sunrises if you can get there early enough.
 The closest view of the hoodoos comes from Inspiration Point, not far from Bryce Point.
 This viewpoint is broken up into three different levels, so you can see a few different views of the hoodoos against the backdrop of the nearby Boat Mesa.
 Finally, we also recommend checking out Sunset Point before leaving the Amphitheater.
 This spot also features some terrific views of the hoodoos, including Thor’s Hammer, the most famous formation in the park.
 The colors are especially vibrant from Sunset Point, so be sure not to miss it.

-If you’d like to make sure you hit all the right spots, we recommend our own Bryce Canyon National Park Self-Guided Driving Tour, available through our app on iOS and Android devices.
+If you’d like to make sure you hit all the right spots, we recommend our own Bryce Canyon National Park Self-Guided Driving Tour.